 Tip: Get fancy with your pickles!
 Try making long sandwich slices, spears, or crinkle-cut rounds instead of the usual wedges.

 This slaw is the ultimate healthy side dish that pairs wonderfully with burgers!

 Combine in a small bowl the ingredients for the dressing: 2 tablespoons fat-free sour cream or plain nonfat Greek yogurt, ¼ cup red wine vinegar, 1 tablespoon sesame oil, ½ teaspoon salt and ¼ teaspoon black pepper; set aside or refrigerate.
 Wait until ready to serve before dressing the coleslaw veggies.
 Combine in a large bowl 1 bag shredded cabbage and carrots (coleslaw mix), ½ medium green bell pepper (remove seeds and veins, cut into bite-size pieces), ½ red bell pepper (remove seeds and veins, cut into bite-size pieces), ½ red onion (chopped), ½ English cucumber (sliced), and 1 tomato (seeds removed and diced).
 Toss with the dressing before serving.

 Tip: Don’t be afraid to salt the cabbage first.
 This removes excess moisture.
 Toss the shredded cabbage in about a teaspoon of salt and allow to rest for 30 minutes.
 Then give it a quick rinse underwater so it’s not too salty.
 Pat dry with paper towels and refrigerate until ready to use.

 It’s not too late to reach your summer weight loss goals!
-Start our most effective program ever — Rapid Results Max — and you can lose up to 17 pounds in your first 4 weeks!* Start Max Today!
+Learn more about our most effective and holistic program ever — Max Up!